bitrockteam/terraform-packer-kubeadm/README.md

-Provision Kubernetes with kubeadm + Terraform + Packer
+Install Kubernetes with kubeadm + Terraform + Packer on Digital Ocean
 =================